• Skip to main content

 Growing up on a dairy farm, I know first hand how stressful this occupation can be.
 It isn’t even an occupation – it is an all-encompassing lifestyle.
 Up before the sun and often working straight through the day until the late evening making sure that the cows are milked, the barn is cleaned and the hay is baled and loaded safely into the barn.
 You are at the mercy of the weather and in a split second, all of your hard work can be eliminated by a single summer storm.

 I learned some very valuable life lessons from living on a family farm and it made me realize that it takes a special type of person to be a farmer.
-It takes a very special person to live this way and be a healthy farmer.
+It takes a very special person to live this way and be a healthy farmer…to be able to manage both stress and farm life.

-Sustainability means being aware of and identifying the sources of stress, understanding the reaction and responses to these stressors and providing a framework to help farmers deal better with these stressors.
+Sustainability means being aware of and identifying the sources of stress, understanding the reaction and responses to these stressors and providing a framework to help farmers deal better with both stress and farm life.

-So what do we know about farm stress?
+So what do we know about stress and farm life?

 S%@t happens…to everyone…and you move on.
 Though there is lots of complaining about what is going on around them, most couldn’t imagine living or making a living any other way.
 Those that can’t live this way, don’t last and move on.